Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Bringing pocket knives, firearms, or any type of weapon on the school or church grounds

-- Any other offense deemed major by the principal
+- Any other offense deemed major by the administration

 When school property is damaged, the person responsible for such damage will promptly report it and pay for the damage.
 Any time a student is guilty of vandalism, either during school or non-school hours, he/she will be subject to disciplinary action in addition to restitution.

 POSSESSIONS BROUGHT TO SCHOOL

 All items brought to school should be marked with the student's name (sweaters, jackets, raincoats, etc.) This includes BOTH of a pair.
 If a student loses articles at school, he/she should check the LOST AND FOUND BOX located underneath the 5th Grade stairwell.
 Electronic devices such as iPod, mp3 players, radios, tape recorders, CD players, video games, and message devices are not to be brought to school without special permission.
 If a student needs a cell phone for after-school activities, the student must leave their cell phone in their locker during the day.
 The cell phone must be turned off.
 Any student found with a cell phone during the school day will receive automatic detention and the cell phone will need to be picked up by a parent.
 Cell phones are not to be used on school grounds during the hours of 7:30 and 3:20, unless authorized by the administration.
 Purses may be kept in a student's locker, but will not be carried to the classroom or on the playground.
 Holy Souls School is not responsible for lost or stolen items.